Board of Directors

 Douglas Steiner, Director

-Doug is a writer, investor and consultant based in Toronto.
+Doug (he/him) is a writer, investor and consultant based in Toronto.
 His academic and business efforts have focused on the design and use of business models pertaining to the value of information.
 In this effort, he has started, run and sold a number of businesses and advised firms in finance, media, technology and retailing.
 As well, he combines seed funding with advisory services to startups.
 Doug has extensive corporate and not-for-profit board experience and was previously Chair of Scotiabank CONTACT Photography Festival.

 Denise Ruzage, Young Director

 Denise Ruzage is a multidisciplinary artist, advocate and student.
 She hails from the Greater Toronto Area.
 Her Rwandan roots and the women in her family have inspired her passionate advocacy for gender equality internationally.
 She has been a member of the Speakers' Bureau with Plan International Canada for the past three years; in this role, she has worked to educate others and advocate for gender equality.
 Denise strives to help her community and has worked for the York Federation of Students at Wellness Centre, where she provided resources to the York community in the pillars of physical health, mental health, harm reduction and anti-sexual violence.
 In addition to this, Denise has worked in fundraising for Save The Children, where she raised thousands of dollars for the organization that helps children in over 120 different countries, including right here in Canada.
 Her passion for media and broadcast lead her to join TEDxToronto as Project Manager of the broadcast team.
 Currently, she is a co-host on CJRU 1280am's FemRadio, a weekly show discussing current events, pop culture and society from a feminist perspective.
 She uses her passion for media creation and storytelling to elevate and broadcast the stories of those marginalized, stereotyped, and underrepresented in media.